The chat box accepts normal messages, dice expressions, commands, and

 accessed from other groups via a "dotted" identifier or by a

-use statement.
+use or using statement.

 A global variable is visible to all macros.